Why did the Titanic sub implode?

 Lochridge was also sceptical about the real-time monitoring system, which he believed would only show when a component was very close to failure – perhaps only “milliseconds before an implosion”.
 The lawsuit alleges that he pressed for the hull to be tested more rigorously, but was denied.

-Worse, the lawsuit claims that the Titan's single porthole was only certified to withstand the pressure at 1,300m and that OceanGate "refused to pay" for a porthole certified to 4,000m.
+Worse, the lawsuit claims that the Titan’s single porthole was only certified to withstand the pressure at 1,300 metres and that OceanGate “refused to pay” for a porthole certified to 4,000 metres.

 “Paying passengers would not be aware, and would not be informed, of this experimental design, the lack of non-destructive testing of the hull, or that hazardous flammable materials were being used within the submersible,” the lawyers said.